 You're Going to Need to Clean Your Beer Lines Every 2 Weeks

 There are all kinds of materials that can be used with beer dispensing equipment.
-I'll save you the frustration and spending money on inferior products by sticking with stainless steel.
+I'll save you the frustration and spending money on inferior products by sticking with 304 stainless steel.
 This goes for all parts that are in contact with beer.
 Equipment such as beer couplers, beer shanks, faucets, and hose fittings.
-Stainless is more sanitary and the equipment will last a lot longer.
+Stainless is more sanitary and the equipment will last a long time.
 So do yourself a favor and stick with all stainless steel dispensing equipment.

 Will You Use Keg Racks or Keg Stackers to Maximize Cooler Space?